jxofix/1DP_ToU/index.md

 <br>

 <details><summary style="font-size: 18px; font-weight: bold">OUR DIGITAL PRODUCTS</summary>
 <p style="margin-left: 3vw"> We provide you with products and services in the digital environment.
-To make these Terms easier to understand, we will use the term “digital products” in this text for our following digital products and services:
+To make these Terms easier to understand, we will use the term “digital products” in this text for our following digital products and services:</p>
 <ul style="margin-left: 5vw">
    <li>your digital ŠKODA ID account,</li>
    <li>ŠKODA Digital Connectivity Services (including Smartlink and Car Feedback),</li>